livianev/livianev/README.md

 ###

 <p align="left">
-I'm **Ana Lívia**, a Junior Developer passionate about building clean, functional, and user-friendly applications.
+I'm Ana Lívia, a Junior Developer passionate about building clean, functional, and user-friendly applications.
 I started my journey in 2024 and have been exploring different technologies ever since.
  </p>

 ###